CPK Insurance

 Chicago also has a large, diverse business base, which means a single policy has to fit very different workflows.
 A retailer handling cash and refunds, a professional firm approving vendor payments, and a healthcare office managing billing all face different crime exposures.
 If your company uses ACH payments, wire instructions, or employee access to accounting platforms, commercial crime insurance in Chicago can help address losses tied to employee theft, forgery, computer fraud, funds transfer fraud, and money and securities.
 The right form depends on where your controls are strongest and where they are most vulnerable, not just on your industry label.

-Commercial Crime Insurance Risk Factors in Chicago
+About Commercial Crime Insurance in Chicago, IL

 Commercial crime insurance coverage in Illinois is designed to respond to financial loss from employee theft, embezzlement, forgery and alteration, computer fraud, funds transfer fraud, and money and securities losses.
 In practice, Illinois businesses often use it to address internal controls gaps in offices, stores, clinics, and back offices where payments, payroll, and vendor instructions are handled by a small team.
 The policy can also vary by endorsement, and some forms may include social engineering fraud or client property held in your care, so the exact wording matters before you bind coverage.